 Students in the Adult-Gerontology Acute Care NP program can pursue Wound, Ostomy & Continence Nursing specialty preparation.
 Students in this program complete two didactic courses in WOCN, as well as an additional preceptorship specifically in WOC nursing.
 This would enable you to sit for AWOCN certification following program completion.

-BSN-to-DNP pathway: The UVA School of Nursing is opening a BSN-to-DNP specialty track in fall 2013, and are enrolling full-time students only in this first year.
+BSN-to-DNP pathway: The UVA School of Nursing offers a DNP specialty track for those with BSN or Generalist MSN degrees who with to pursue the Adult-Gerontology Acute Care Nurse Practitioner track.
 You can read more about the BSN-DNP option here.

 Audrey Snyder, Program Coordinator